 In 2000, Sony released the PS One, which was a redesigned version of the original Playstation, but as you can see the name doesn't fit the initial simple list.
 Even different configurations of the following models fall outside the main naming scheme: the Playstation 2 Slim, the Playstation 3 Super Slim, the Playstation 4 Pro, and the Playstation 5 Digital Edition are examples of such configurations.

 Even though such names do not follow strict rules, it's still pretty easy to identify the so-called major versions and to decide which is newer, as any configuration of the Playstation 3 (standard, Slim, and Super Slim) is more modern than any configuration of the Playstation 2.
 It is not so simple to know where to put the Playstation One, though, without knowing the history of the product.

 In 2001 Microsoft entered the market with the Xbox, one year after Sony introduced the Playstation 2.
 About four years later, Sony was planning to release the third version of Playstation, and Microsoft answered with Xbox 360.
 The third version of Xbox was initially nicknamed Xbox 720, but it hit the market with the official name of Xbox One, followed 7 years later by the Xbox Series S and Series X.

 In this case, it's not so trivial to identify which console came first.
 While the Playstation One was a new version of the original console, the Xbox One belongs to the third generation of that product line, and without being into the console world, it might be tough to guess whether the Xbox 360 came before or after the Series S.

 A formal definition of versioning¶

-1. The versioning system states then that the next version will be version
+1, the next version will be version

 2, then version